 Community Health Needs Assessment

-MaineHealth’s mission of working together so our communities are the healthiest in America includes a commitment to health equity and improving health outcomes for all patients, families, care teams and community members.
+The MaineHealth vision of "working together so our communities are the healthiest in America" includes a commitment to health equity and improving health outcomes for all patients, families, care teams and community members.
 We partner with community based organizations, schools, businesses and government agencies to understand and address factors impacting the health and well-being of the communities we serve.

 Thank You